BrandonFlorian/solana-tools-client/README.md

 ## Overview

+This Next.js application started as a re-implementation of one of my favorite libraries Nes.css.

+There are some react implementation out there already of Nes.css, but they were out of date or had some issues so I decided to just recreate the features myself using shadcn as a component base, and tailwind for styling.
+This repo will be updated as I complete the individual components.

-This Next.js application integrates with Solana wallets to provide token-gated access to exclusive content.
-It features a modern, responsive design with customizable themes, including pixel art inspired "NES" and "SNES" modes.
+I have set up a theme store in this app with zustand, and if you navigate to the options menu, it features a modern, responsive design with light and dark themes, including pixel art inspired "NES" and "SNES" modes.

+Integrates with Solana wallets to provide a quick set up for a front end to begin using dApps on Solana blockchain.

 ## Features